 There is no one “look” that makes the perfect foster parent.
 And foster parents across the country represent a wide variety of social, educational, economic, and cultural backgrounds.
 But who ARE these people that open up their hearts and their homes to children in crisis?
 Who are these people who love and heal and believe that children deserve the safety net of a home when birth families are struggling?

-Look closely; you might be surprised who you see when you do.
+Look closely; you might be surprised by who you see when you do.

 Who Are the Foster Parents In Your Neighborhood?

-According to the research, here’s a snapshot of what the average foster parent looks like in your neighborhood.
+According to the research, here’s a snapshot of the average foster parent in your neighborhood.

 - Foster parents are primarily Caucasians, closely followed by African-Americans